-Finally, I present the broader historical context in which the phenomenon of embedded branding is thriving – the global turn towards neoliberalism from the 1970s and the deregulation of media markets which followed.
-This chapter is particularly relevant for approaching the third research question: what are the implications of ‘branded content’ on the functioning of the media as a platform for public debate?
+Finally, I locate my discussion of embedded branding within the wider context of neoliberalism in which it takes place.
+I describe the broader historical context in which the phenomenon of embedded branding thrives, the global turn toward neoliberalism from the 1970s, and the deregulation of media markets that followed.
+This context is particularly relevant to assessing the implications of branded content for the functioning of the media as a platform for public debate.